 For the first few years of your child’s life, you’re in total control of the toys they get.
 You decide whether or not to buy that musical toy (you know, the one that may or may not drive you to madness), and you might choose the style of tricycle or doll they’ll ultimately play with.
 But when your child becomes a preschooler, they become pretty opinionated about the presents they prefer.
 That’s why we consulted with 23

 When it comes to asking a 4 year-old what they want, the answers can be hit or miss.
 Sure, they might adamantly ask for something, but it might not be practical (such as adding on a sibling, or in more cases than not, getting rid of one).
 And naturally, they'll likely be influenced by what’s happening in pop culture — or more to the point, what’s playing in the movies at the moment (hello,

 So here's what 23 preschoolers told us they wanted for the holiday season.
 You might find some of these items on your child’s wish list, too.

-1. “I want a Spiderman bike, because he’s a superhero.” —Landon, age 4.
+1 “I want a Spiderman bike, because he’s a superhero.” —Landon, age 4.

-The Huffy 12-inch Marvel Spider-Man Boys' Bicycle ($98) just might make Landon the hit of his block.
+Huffy 12-inch Marvel Spider-Man Boys' Bicycle ($98) just might make Landon the hit of his block.
 It has wider training wheels to keep your superhero stable, and the webbed pattern on the tires and grips add to the webby aesthetic.
 2 “I want my sister to stop annoying me.” —Thomas, age 4.
 3 “I want small Frozen dolls that can fit in my dollhouse.” —Caroline, age 4.
 4 “I want to eat a lot of Christmas cookies.
 I don’t want my Dad to tell me to stop.” —Chase, age 4.

 Hey, at least this present is relatively easy on his parents' wallets.

-5. “I want to finally see Santa.
+5 “I want to finally see Santa.
 I never get to see him.” —Mason, age 4.

 Santa Claus is very elusive on Christmas Eve, Daniel.
 But hey, there’s always the mall.

-6. “I want lots of Hot Wheels cars.” —Michael, age 4.
+6 “I want lots of Hot Wheels cars.” —Michael, age 4.

 Hot Wheels 9-Car Pack to race and zoom to his heart's content.
 7 “A baby sister.
 My best friend Carlie has one, and I want one, too.” —Olivia, age 4.

 Hmm, not sure if babies are delivered by Santa or the stork, so we might have to check in with Mom and Dad on that one.

 8 “Paw Patrol.” —Drew, age 4.
 9 “A LEGO Toy Story Train, please.” —Jayden, age 4.

 LEGO Duplo Toy Story Train itself ($16)?
 Once you build the train, Buzz and Woody can save the day from that evil Dr. Porkchop.
 10 “I want gift cards.” —Charlie, age 4.

 Spoken like a man after my own heart.
 Somebody get this kid a gift card so that he can buy himself

 exactly what he wants.
-11. “I would like Santa to bring me the castle from Frozen.” —Eleanor, age 4.
+11 “I would like Santa to bring me the castle from Frozen.” —Eleanor, age 4.

 Frozen Elsa’s Ice Palace from Fisher-Price ($40) offers frozen good fun.
 It comes with a mini Elsa, Olaf, and with the press of a button, it plays “Let It Go.”
 Cute, but consider yourself warned.
 12 “I thought the Kinetic Sand with the truck looked like fun.” —Sadie, age 4.
 13 “I love any kind of Barbie.
 I have 9.” —Katie, age 4.

 If she doesn't already have it, Katie might like the 15-piece

 Barbie Cake Bakery Playset ($20).
 It's got everything an imaginative needs to act out playing bakery-owner.
-14. “Slime is fun to make.
+14 “Slime is fun to make.
 One time, I got slime in my sister’s hair.
 She started to cry, and my mom got so upset with me.
 They gave her a lot of baths to get it out and I got in trouble.
 But I think slime is so cool, so I’d really like to try it again.
 I don’t know if my mom will be okay with it, but I can promise to not do it again.
 She looked so silly, it made me laugh.” —Daniel, age 4.

 This answer is both a blessing a curse.
 On the one hand it seems as though she's the most easygoing kid in town, and the only way her parents will find out she isn't is if they get her the wrong thing.

-16. “A puppy, but my parents don’t want one.” —Hannah, age 4.
+16 “A puppy, but my parents don’t want one.” —Hannah, age 4.

 Preeetty sure that it’s your mom’s tablet, Christina, and you're borrowing her's.
 And there's no guarantee that if you do get your own, she still won't cut you off from time to time.

-19. “I want a shopping cart for my play food.” —Hailey, age 4.
+19 “I want a shopping cart for my play food.” —Hailey, age 4.

 “I want a shopping cart for my play food.”

 Melissa and Doug shopping cart ($56) is made out of metal, just like real grocery carts.
 It can store all your child’s food items and allow for pretend play, too.
 20 “I like doing arts and crafts with lots of things, like glitter and feathers and stuff.” —Liana, age 4.
 21 “For Christmas, I’d like a car that I don’t have to pedal all the time, because my legs get tired.” —Demetri, age 4.

-The Kids 12V Ride On Truck from Best Choice Products ($240) can keep your kid zooming around, and no, his legs won’t get tired.
+Kids 12V Ride On Truck from Best Choice Products ($240) can keep your kid zooming around, and no, his legs won’t get tired.
 22 “I’d like a new Thomas the Train set that has a cool track.” —Brandon, age 4.

 Sounds like Brandon is looking for something like this

 Thomas and Friends track set ($40), which will allow him to build multiple configurations.
-23. “I want it to be the holidays now.” —Alex, age 4.
+23 “I want it to be the holidays now.” —Alex, age 4.

 Don't worry, Alex, it'll be here before you know it.